-Virtual communities and networks exist today off the back of the Web 2.0 technology and the ideas-based renaissance that came with it.
+Virtual communities and networks exist today off the back of Web 2.0 technology and the ideas-based renaissance that came with it.

 Web 2.0 is an informal term coined in 1999 to describe the evolution of the way in which websites and web pages were used.
-There was no update to the web as such; the phrase caught on and became popular in 2004.
+There was no update on the web as such; the phrase caught on and became popular in 2004.

 Weblogs – The Original Social Media

 Instead of users being limited to consuming information passively, they could now produce it themselves.
 Web blogs were arguably the first wave of social media, especially since the commenting systems on web blog entries created entire discussion communities.